carenalgas/popochiu/docs/src/contributing-to-popochiu/introduction.md

 * **Expand the demo game**: Popochiu [comes with a demo game](https://github.com/carenalgas/popochiu-sample-game) to help users explore the plugin before diving into their own projects.
 It’s small and simple.
 Why not extend it with more implemented use cases?
 It’s a great way to help others learn and experiment.
 * **Spread the word**: Host game jams, write guides, create video tutorials, or document your Popochiu-based project on your blog.
 Sharing your experience with the plugin and creating meaningful content can inspire others and bring new developers - and potential contributors - into the Popochiu community.

-## Useful knowledge
+## Useful Knowledge

-1. Popochiu is built with Godot, so please take the time to learn the basics of this game engine and it's GDScript 2 language before opening a PR.
-Extensive knowledge is great of course, but you can contribute even if you're new to this world.
-In that case, make sure you read the above paragraphs!
-It's even more important.
+1. Popochiu is built with Godot, so it’s essential to [learn the basics of the engine](https://docs.godotengine.org/en/latest/) and its [GDScript language](https://docs.godotengine.org/en/latest/tutorials/scripting/gdscript/index.html) before opening a PR.
+While extensive knowledge is a bonus, you can still contribute even if you’re new to this world—just make sure to review the previous sections carefully.
+It’s even more important in that case!
-2. Specifically, knowing how to use Control nodes and wire them with signals is very useful both when coding custom game UIs and to extend the editor plugin.
-We strongly recommend you learn about this stuff.
+2. Specifically, familiarity with **Control nodes** and how to connect them using signals is incredibly helpful, both for coding custom game UIs and extending the editor plugin.
+We highly recommend taking the time to learn these concepts.
-3. Understanding the architecture of the plugin and the engine in broad lines help a lot making sense of its code.
-Please, review the [Project Overview](project-overview) section for a primer.
+3. A broad understanding of the plugin and engine architecture will make navigating the code much easier.
+Be sure to check out the [Project Overview](project-overview) section for a primer.
-4. If you want to contribute structural or big things, knowledge about design patterns and clean code is a great plus.
-We can't recommend reading [Game Programming Patterns](http://gameprogrammingpatterns.com/) free online book by Robert Nystrom more!
-Also, understanding [SOLID principles](https://en.wikipedia.org/wiki/SOLID) makes a huge difference.
+4. For those contributing structural or large-scale features, knowledge of **design patterns** and **clean code principles** is a huge advantage.
+We strongly encourage reading Robert Nystrom’s free online book, [Game Programming Patterns](http://gameprogrammingpatterns.com/).
+Familiarity with the [SOLID principles](https://en.wikipedia.org/wiki/SOLID) is also highly valuable.
-5. Not all is code: the plugin extends the Godot Editor interface in a variety of ways, exposing custom UI.
-Skills in interaction or UI design, as well as user/developer experience is invaluable to make Popochiu easy to use to everyone.
+5. Not everything is about code!
+The plugin extends the Godot Editor with custom UIs, so skills in **interaction design**, **UI design**, or **user/developer experience** can significantly improve Popochiu’s usability for everyone.
-6. Last but not least, taking the time to read this whole section of the docs is **very** appreciated.
+6. Finally, taking the time to read this entire section of the documentation is **highly** appreciated.
+It makes everything easier for everyone involved.

-## Contribution Q&As

-**Q:** Is there any guideline for opening a PR?
-**A:** Yes!
-Please read the [Coding Standards](coding-standards) section for all the relevant information about that.

-**Q:** I'm working with an unstable/unsupported version of Godot and I have worked around some errors.
-Should I open a PR?
-**A:** It depends.
-If you are using a development or otherwise unstable version of Godot other than a release candidate, then **no**, we will close the PR without even looking at it.
-The reason is we already spent time addressing bugs that were due to Godot, not Popochiu and that solved themselves once Godot reached a more stable status.
-If you're testing a release-candidate, we can be interested in reviewing the PR, but you'll have to test it against the next stable release when it's available before it gets merged.
-Also, the solution should always work on the officially supported Godot version, if it differs from the most recent one.

-**Q:** Yeah, but since I saw a bug using a newer version, can I at least open an issue so that we don't forget to check it later down the road?
-**A:** **We don't accept bugs related to unsupported versions of Godot**, and close them without review.
-Period.

-**Q:** Creating my game with Popochiu I developed a customization and I think it can be useful to everyone.
-What should I do?
-**A:** Customizations are great, but making them accessible to the broad public may require more work than just committing the code you have at hand.
-The best course of action is to [review the project board](https://github.com/orgs/carenalgas/projects/1/views/1) and see if what you did is already tracked, requested or in progress.
-If not, you can open a feature request, with your detailed use case, mentioning that you are willing to take it over.
-We can discuss implementation details and if you really want to contribute a working solution, you'll be more than welcome.

-**Q:** I think Popochiu must be significantly improved in a specific area and I have the solution.
-Should I open a PR?
-**A:** The above: open an issue, describe your findings and allow us to understand the context and make sure you also did, before sending your code over.
-If we agree that there is room for improvement and we have a shared understanding of the course of action, we'll be more then happy to receive your help.

-**Q:** My Issue/PR has been closed and I don't agree with the maintainers' decision.
-What should I do now?
-**A:** First of all, we never close a discussion without providing an explanation.
-Should this happen (probably by mistake), your can still comment on the discussion.
-If you think we didn't get the point, let's go on discussing this.